uwine4850/foozy/docs/en/router/router.md

   is described in more detail [here](https://github.com/uwine4850/foozy/blob/master/docs/en/router/manager/manager.md).
 * Each handler returns ``func()`` - this is a function that is executed after the handler itself is finished.

+Multiple method handlers can be applied to a single route.
+The main thing is that the methods are not repeated, that is, only one Get, Post, Delete, etc.

 __Get__
 ```
 Get(pattern string, fn func(w http.ResponseWriter, r *http.Request, manager interfaces.IManager)) func()